panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-07-01-PMC/2020-07-01-PMC_Summary.md

 A description of the partnership, from page 23, with KPIs expected (maybe the requirements for the institutions that will join the EOSC legal entity?) is also available through https://ec.europa.eu/info/sites/info/files/research_and_innovation/funding/documents/ec_rtd_he-partnership-open-science-cloud-eosc.pdf

-Jordi asked Ornela to clarify that even when it is likely that in the long term the EOSC will be funded by countries, the founding members are to be Research Institutions rather than countries to which Ornela said that that was correct.
+Jordi asked Ornela to clarify that even when it is likely that in the long term the EOSC will be funded by EU member countries, the founding members are to be legal entities rather than countries to which Ornela said that that was correct.

-Jon explaiend that ESS will join the EOSC as a founding member and that that would involve significant amount of work, putting in place and extending on one hand a funding mechanism for the organisation and in the other a Minimum Viable Ecosystem.
+Jon explaiend that ESS will join the EOSC as a founding member and that that would involve a significant amount of work, putting in place and extending on one hand a funding mechanism for the organisation and in the other a Minimum Viable Ecosystem.

 Jean-François said that he feels like there is very few information available to which Jon replied that a roadmap is being finished and will go on public consultation from the end of the summer.